HealthInnovationEast/ExpansionHunter/docs/usage.md

 Process XG tags of primary BAM Expansion Hunter output to Mean Absolute Purity (MAP) and include in the VCF file.

 This will result in no BAM/CRAM in the final output (just VCF, index and json).
+Requires `--repeats` and `--multistr` to be specified.

+### `--repeats`

+Only required with `--augment`, plans to calculate on fly.

+### `--multistr`

+Only required with `--augment`, plans to calculate on fly.

 ## Resource options

 ### `--memory`

-Change the default per-cpu memory value: 3.2GB
+Change the default per-cpu memory value: 4.GB

+Memory is automatically scaled by CPUs and is unlikely to need any intervention, e.g.

+- 1 cpu = 4.GB RAM
+- 2 cpu = 8.GB RAM

+Total memory is capped at 192.GB, which gives a theoretical max of 12.GB for this param when 16 cpus in use.

 ### `--disk`